2013 U.S. Open Fact Sheet

 U.S. OPEN PHILOSOPHY: The USGA strives to make the U.S. Open the most rigorous, yet fair and complete, examination of golf skills, testing all forms of shotmaking.
 The USGA prepares the course after careful consideration of 14 factors.
 The complete philosophy statement can be found at www.USOPEN.com.
 The course can truly be called “the toughest test in golf.”

 WHO CAN ENTER: The championship is open to any professional and any amateur golfer with a USGA Handicap Index® not exceeding 1.4.
-The deadline for entries is April 24.
+The deadline for entries was April 24.

-LOCAL QUALIFYING: Local qualifying, played over 18 holes, will be conducted between May 6-16.
-The number of qualifying sites has yet to be determined.
+LOCAL QUALIFYING: Local qualifying, played over 18 holes, was conducted between May 6-16.

-SECTIONAL QUALIFYING: Sectional qualifying, played over 36 holes, will be conducted at two international sites on May 27 (England, Japan) as well as 11 sites in the U.S. on June 3.
+SECTIONAL QUALIFYING: Sectional qualifying, played over 36 holes, was conducted at two international sites on May 27 (England, Japan) and 11 sites in the U.S. on June 3.
+A total of 74 golfers qualified for the 2013 U.S. Open through sectionals.

 CHAMPIONSHIP FIELD: The starting field of 156 golfers will be cut after 36 holes to the low 60 scorers (and ties).